 Renting out a villa in Bali is one of the most common business activities among foreigners on the island.
-However, due to lack of experience or wrong information, it is easy to lose money instead of making profits when renting out villas in Bali.
+However, misinformation and a lack of experience often leads to unnecessary problems for foreigners renting out villas in Bali.

-This article will explain how you as a foreigner can rent out a villa in Bali legally without jeopardizing your investment.
+This article will explain how you, as a foreigner, can rent out a villa in Bali legally.

-Bali’s reputation of a paradise island also describes its accommodation market.
-Many people look for a paradise and the feeling of getting lost in it during a cozy getaway – something they will not find in a big hotel but rather in a private villa.
+Bali’s reputation as a paradise island describes its historical accommodation market.
+Many people look for the feeling of getting lost in paradise during a cozy getaway – something that will increase in demand as covid restrictions are lifted around the world.

 People have different motives for renting out a villa in Bali.
 In most cases, foreign investors seek the lifestyle and not just the financial benefits of running a property business in Bali.
 The most popular business models amongst foreigners being:

-- Buying and renting multiple villas for luxurious getaways
+- Buying and renting multiple villas for holiday getaways

 - Buying a villa for personal use, renting it out occasionally during high seasons or while traveling